NETWAYS/jenkins-training/Distributed/03_credentials.md

 ****

-* Add a set of Credentials in the web interface
-* Copy the masters SSH key over to the slave
+* Allow the jenkins user to ssh' into the Agent machine

 ## Steps: